-- As shown on Table B-10, the total coliform counts exceeded the ODWQS health-related guideline at RW1 in 2020 and at RW2 during each annual sampling event since 2016.
-E. coli counts also exceeded the ODWQS health-related guideline at RW2 in 2020, 2021 and 2022.
-In June 2021, re-sampling was completed at both an outside tap (upstream of the treatment system) and an inside tap (downstream of the treatment system).
-It was determined that the inside tap meets the ODWQS objectives for total coliforms and E. coli, while the outside tap does not. - Sodium has an aesthetic objective of 200 mg/L and a suggested maximum concentration of 20 mg/L under the ODWQS.
+As shown on Table B-10, the total coliform counts exceeded the ODWQS health-related guideline at RW1 in 2020 and 2023 and at RW2 during each annual sampling event since 2016.
+E. coli counts have also exceeded the ODWQS health-related guideline at RW2 since 2020.
+In June 2021 and May 2023, re-sampling was completed at both an outside tap (upstream of the treatment system) and an inside tap (downstream of the treatment system).
+It was determined that the inside tap meets the ODWQS objectives for total coliforms and E. coli, while the outside tap does not.
+In 2023 the well casing at RW2 was inspected and was found to be in good condition with no obvious surface seal issues.
+However, there is a large chicken coop in close proximity to the well which is inferred to be the cause of the persistent bacteriological exceedances at RW2.

+- Sodium has an aesthetic objective of 200 mg/L and a suggested maximum concentration of 20 mg/L under the ODWQS.
 As shown in Table B-9, sodium concentrations have generally exceeded the ODWQS suggested maximum concentration of 20 mg/L at RW1 and RW2 during each annual sampling event since 2016; however, concentrations do not exceed the aesthetic objective.
 The elevated sodium concentrations are inferred to be the result of natural conditions in the aquifer, and not related to the quarry. - Hardness concentrations have generally exceeded the ODWQS operational guideline for treatment systems at RW1 and RW2 during each annual sampling event since 2016.
 The elevated hardness concentrations are inferred to be the result of natural conditions in the aquifer, and not related to the quarry.